What is Ancestral Healing?

 Angela’s approach to Ancestral Healing is a fusion of several different traditions and approaches.
 Her path has connected with the sacred traditions of Peru since 2005, and she has worked deeply with the ancestral traditions of the Amazon and Andes, and is an initiate in the Q’ero lineage from the Peruvian highlands under the guidance of Don Agustin & Dona Benita (pictured right).
-In addition, Angela feels blessed to have taken part in an ancestralization ritual (based on that of the Dagara people in West Africa, under the tutelage of esteemed ceremonialist and elder Malidoma Some, and she is certified in the ancestral healing method of Daniel Foor.
-Other strong influences in her work include the teachings of wise elder Joanna Macy and The Work That Reconnects, as well as Francis Weller, and she has been inspired and guided by the stories and work of Martin Prechtel, though she has not had the privilege of working with him directly.
+In addition, Angela feels blessed to have taken part in an ancestralization ritual (based on that of the Dagara people in West Africa) with esteemed ceremonialist and elder Malidoma Some, and she is certified in the ancestral healing method of Daniel Foor.
+Other strong influences include the teachings of wise elders Joanna Macy and The Work That Reconnects, as well as Francis Weller, and she has been inspired and guided by the work of Martin Prechtel, though she has not had the privilege of working with him directly.